Getting a local business to rank is challenging for three reasons:

 5. Online Directories/Citations

-6. Listings on Review Sites
+6. Listings On Review Sites

-7. Number of Positive Reviews
+7. Number Of Positive Reviews

-8. Reviews with Keywords & Location
+8. Reviews With Keywords And Locations

 When reviewers use the city or keywords, it sends signals to Google that you are a trusted local business.

-9. Reviews with Responses
+9. Reviews With Responses

-10. Percentage of Negative Reviews Not Responded To
+10. Percentage Of Negative Reviews Not Responded To

 In a double whammy, the number of reviews with responses counts, but so does negative reviews with no responses.

-11. Create a Facebook Business Page
+11. Create A Facebook Business Page